keithgodfrey55/create-your-own-adventure-2021/README.md

 ## [START]

-you wake up one day in a post apocalyptic world. youre alone, however there is a rilfle across the street and a store that has been raided.
+you wake up one day in a post apocalyptic world. you're alone, however there is a rilfle across the street and a store that has been raided.

 **[walk towards the rifle]**